Contact us: +65 6865 5700 Email address: contact@amt-mat.com

 Vacuum & Air Sintering Furnaces

-Vacuum furnaces are used for sintering metals and non-ferrous alloys such as stainless steel, copper, tungsten, and nickel-cobalt.
-The vacuum environment reduces contamination and oxidation, ensuring high material purity, uniform densification, and strong mechanical properties.
+AMT operates both vacuum and air sintering furnaces.
+Vacuum furnaces are used for metals and non-ferrous alloys such as stainless steel, copper, tungsten, and nickel-cobalt.
+They reduce contamination and oxidation while supporting high purity and strong mechanical properties.

-Air furnaces are primarily used for ceramics, where an oxidizing atmosphere is critical for achieving the desired microstructure and performance.
+Air furnaces are mainly used for ceramics, where an oxidizing atmosphere helps achieve the required microstructure and performance.
+Both furnace types support continuous batch processing and high-volume production.

 Secondary Processes That Add Value

-To support the diverse and evolving needs of modern industries, AMT offers a comprehensive range of secondary processes that enhance both the functionality and final presentation of MIM components:
+AMT offers a wide range of secondary processes to improve the function and appearance of MIM components:

-What Makes AMT the Right Partner for Your MIM Projects?
+Why AMT Is the Right Partner for MIM Projects?

-Contact Us to learn how our metal injection molding process can support your next high-precision MIM application.
+Contact Us to learn how AMT’s Metal Injection Molding process can support your next high-precision MIM application.

 Get In Touch With Us